2024 Indiana Hoosiers football team

 The 2024 Indiana Hoosiers football team represented Indiana University Bloomington during the 2024 NCAA Division I FBS football season.
 The Hoosiers were led by first-year head coach Curt Cignetti.
-They played home games at Memorial Stadium located in Bloomington, Indiana as members of the Big Ten Conference.
+They played home games at Memorial Stadium located in Bloomington, Indiana, as members of the Big Ten Conference.

 This season marked the first time Indiana hosted a Saturday College GameDay in school history, doing so in a game against Washington.

 Following a 20–15 home win against Michigan on Week 11, the Hoosiers achieved the first 10-win season in program history, as well as their first 7-win season in conference play.
 Their 10-game winning streak was snapped in Week 13 after a 38–15 road loss to No. 2 Ohio State.
-Indiana qualified for the College Football playoff for the first time in school history, which also marks their first ever appearance in a BCS or CFP/NY6 game, where they were defeated in the first round by Notre Dame in the first meeting between the schools since 1991, 27–17.
+Indiana qualified for the College Football playoff for the first time in school history, which also marked their second-ever appearance in a major bowl or its equivalent and first since the 1968 Rose Bowl.
+They were defeated in the first round by Notre Dame in the first meeting between the schools since 1991, 27–17.
+They finished ranked tenth in both media polls, their third-ever appearance in the top 10 of a major media poll.